Skip to main content

 Criminal Records

 The criminal records ecosystem in Polk County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Polk County Sheriff's Office maintains arrest and booking records, while court records are held by the Polk County Courthouse.
 Residents can conduct background checks through the Iowa Division of Criminal Investigation, which provides criminal history information.

-The Iowa Bureau of Investigation offers additional resources for Polk County residents seeking detailed criminal records, so that individuals and organizations can access necessary information for legal and employment purposes.
+The Iowa Division of Criminal Investigation offers additional resources for Polk County residents seeking detailed criminal records, so that individuals and organizations can access necessary information for legal and employment purposes.

 Vital Records